dBankCore/devportal/_tutorials-python/get_account_replies.md

 #### 3. Comment details <a name="comment-details"></a>

 Next we will allocate variables to make the function easier to use as well as provide a limit for the number of replies that we want to print.
 To retreive the replies we only need the `author` variable.
-This is then used in the `get_replies` function present in the steem library.
+This is then used in the `get_replies` function present in the `dpay` library.

 ```python
     # allocate variables